Todd was quite the charmer.

 Todd's production and on-air work gave him another opprotunity in the spring of 2005, when he signed on to help with The Moonlight Groove Hightway.
 A Cleveland-based satillite production recorded at the Rock And Roll Hall Of Fame.
 "I felt very lucky to have been working with some of radio's best on the MGH.
 The talent pool was just amazing - Ted Alexander, Raechel Donahue, Ravenna Miceli, Gavin Scott, Dusty Street, Ben Fong-Torres, Paul "Lobster" Wells... how do you beat that?...
 And to work on a show based at the Rock Hall is always a true honor!
 MGH was a great idea in a radio-world where things get more and more robotic and 'cost-saving' "

-In 2008, Todd was thilled to be a part of WBWC's 50th Anniversary Celebrations.
+In 2008 and 2013 respectively, Todd was thilled to be a part of WBWC's 50th and 55th Anniversary Celebrations.
 "It's an honor to be associated with such a wonderful group of people, past and present.
 To be reunited with many, and meet many more for the first time was a great joy.
 Best of all was hearing the stories from the people that were there, and despite the improvements of technology, how similar their radio experiences were to those of my own and my students."